Are you looking for programs in your area?

 How We Help

-The LGOA Senior Nutrition Programs are funded by Older American’s Act (OAA) Funds and State Home and Community Based Services (HCBS) Funds.
-With this funding the LGOA elder nutrition program reaches approximately 3% of the aging population in South Carolina.
+The SCDOA Senior Nutrition Programs are funded by Older American’s Act (OAA) Funds and State Home and Community Based Services (HCBS) Funds.
+With this funding the SCDOA elder nutrition program reaches approximately 3% of the aging population in South Carolina.

 The goals of the program are to: